le-harivansh/nestradamus/libs/authentication/README.md

 This route requires that the user has a valid _access-token_.
 The route responds with a HTTP 204 (No-Content) with the new _refresh-token_ - if the provided _access-token_ is valid.

+### Password-Confirmation

+This route requires that the user has a valid _access-token_.
+The route responds with a HTTP 204 (No-Content) with the new _password-confirmation_ cookie - if the provided _password_ is valid.

 ### Configuration

 #### `AuthenticatedModule`